 For more information visit: Knockmealdown Mountain range.

 The Waterford Greenway is a dedicated cycle and walkway along the old Dungarvan to Waterford City railway line.
 It winds its way along diverse coastline and scenic countryside for 48km, linking Waterford City to Dungarvan.
-The Greenway is currently under construction and due to be completed in summer 2016, a 4km section from Dungarvan to Ballinroad is already completed & open for use.
+The Greenway was officially opened in March 2017, and over 250,000 people used the facility in its first 9 months!

 Trails in Waterford

-If it is a scenic family stroll or a more adventurous hike Waterford has a variety of designated trails to suit all abilities:
+If it's a scenic family stroll or a more adventurous hike Waterford has a variety of designated trails to suit all abilities: